 A distinct brand can discern itself against competitors through unique services, products, benefits, or features.
 This helps companies create a singular brand identity which emphasises the value customers can receive only from that business, which can boost profits and market share.

-Companies from particular niches or are highly specialised are examples of this, as they have differentiators.
+Companies from particular niches or that are highly specialised are examples of this, as they have differentiators.
 These are benefits or features that make your business stand out from the competition.

 To increase organic growth, brand differentiators need to be factual, provable, and relevant to your target market.